 When shares recognised as equity are repurchased, the amount of the consideration paid, which includes directly attributable costs, is recognised as a deduction from equity.
-Repurchased shares are classified as treasury shares and are presented in the reserve for treasury shares.
+Repurchased shares are classified as treasury shares and are presented in the treasury share reserve.
 When treasury shares are sold or reissued subsequently, the amount received is recognised as an increase in equity and the resulting surplus or deficit on the transaction is presented within share premium.